May 13, 2012

 Think off those journalists who have been laid off or face the axe because of office policies or the whims of their bosses or just because of plain vindictiveness.

-Today, on Mother’s Day, I just wanted to say that not only are all those special women the wives of journalists but also mothers.
+Today, I just wanted to say that not only are all those special women the wives of journalists but also mothers.
 They need to be remembered and appreciated.
 It’s not everybody that can put up with a journalist and his lifestyle!